 The problem is the women who don’t know their patterns, freak out and start a downward spiral when their weight goes up.
 They binge eat for a couple of days before reaching out for help.
 By then, the damage is done and the weight gain is real and lasting.

 Knowing what time of the month they gain weight cyclically would save a lot of heartache and frustration.

 Even when you know your patterns, you can sometimes still feel disappointed when you see the scale go up.
 You’ll know what’s going on so logically you shouldn’t worry about it.
 However, we put so much power in the scale that emotions prevail and we can’t help feeling a bit gutted.
 That’s normal too.

 The key is to not get side tracked every time you gain a bit of weight.
 When it happens remember you aren’t superwoman and weight loss is never linear.
+If you are sticking to a good program, you need to be confident that it will work for you.
 As long as your weight is trending down over time, you are on the right track.